 ☐ Item 16: Have you defined which AI tools employees are permitted to use for work purposes?

-Unauthorized use of AI tools (shadow AI) can be a cause of unintended data leakage.
-Create a list of approved tools and establish rules for their use (including defining what information must not be entered).
+Unauthorized use of AI tools (shadow AI) can lead to unintended data leakage under the PDP Law.
+Create a list of approved tools and establish usage rules, including a clear definition of what types of information must not be entered into them.

 ☐ Item 17: Have you implemented training and education on AI usage?

-Having a policy alone is not sufficient.
-For local staff in Laos in particular, it is necessary to prepare training materials in the Lao language so that they can understand the risks of AI usage and how to use it appropriately.
+Having a policy in place alone is not sufficient.
+For local staff in Laos in particular, it is necessary to prepare training materials in Lao and ensure they understand the risks associated with AI usage and how to use it appropriately.

 ☐ Item 18: Have you established a reporting flow for incidents arising from AI usage?

-Define an escalation flow to address AI-specific incidents, such as damages caused by AI misjudgments or data leakage via AI.
-It is practical to integrate this with the existing cybersecurity incident reporting flow.
+Define an escalation flow to address AI-specific incidents, such as damages caused by AI misjudgment or data leakage via AI.
+Integrating this with the existing cybersecurity incident reporting flow is a practical approach.
+If the new Cybersecurity Law is enacted, the legal requirements for incident reporting are expected to be further clarified (Source: KPL).

-For technical countermeasures related to AI security, supplementary information is provided in the Laos AI Security Checklist.
+For technical countermeasures related to AI security, supplementary guidance is provided in the Laos AI Security Checklist.

 ![Cybersecurity Checklist [7 Items]](/_next/image?url=https%3A%2F%2Fxlawjotwdonvcisfgnkc.supabase.co%2Fstorage%2Fv1%2Fobject%2Fpublic%2Farticle-images%2Farticles%2F40%2F2574%2Fai-generated.png%3Ft%3D1773372612876&w=3840&q=75)

-☐ Item 19: Are you aware of the reporting destinations and deadlines in the event of a cyber incident?
+☐ Item 19: Are you aware of the reporting contacts and deadlines for cyber incidents?

 ☐ Item 20: Have you developed an Incident Response Plan (IRP) and conducted regular drills?

-In addition to developing a plan, conduct drills (tabletop exercises) at least once a year.
-In Laos's telecommunications environment, emergency communication methods with headquarters may differ from normal channels — include satellite communications and offline communication methods in the plan as well.
+It is not enough to simply develop a plan — conduct drills (tabletop exercises) at least once a year.
+Given Laos's telecommunications environment, emergency communication channels with headquarters may differ from normal operations — include satellite communications and offline communication methods in your plan as well.

 ☐ Item 21: Have you established log retention periods and preservation procedures?

-The Cybercrime Law requires the preservation of electronic evidence.
-Retain system logs and access logs for a minimum of one year, and implement tamper-prevention measures.
-Ensure you are prepared to respond to submission requests from investigative authorities.
+The Cybercrime Law (2015) requires the preservation of electronic evidence.
+Retention periods must comply with the relevant provisions and authority guidelines; however, in practice, retaining logs for at least approximately one year is generally recommended.
+Ensure you have the systems in place to respond to submission requests from investigative authorities.

 ☐ Item 22: Have you implemented a firewall and intrusion detection/prevention system (IDS/IPS)?